Glitch-error-404/Glitch-error-404/README.md

 - 👋 Hi, I’m @Glitch-error-404
-- 👀 I’m interested in web development and AI
+- 👀 I’m interested in 'ethical' hacking and AI
-- 🌱 I’m currently learning AI
+- 🌱 I’m currently learning AI and hacking
 - 💞️ I’m looking to collaborate on Website project
 - 📫 How to reach me akdrama674@gmail.com
 - 😄 Pronouns: she/her